zhiverbox/armbian-userpatches/BUILD.md

 sudo apt-get install tor torsocks sudo systemctl status tor@default.service
 ```
-While this is not a requirement for a vanilla Armbian build, zhiverbox build needs
+While this is not a requirement for a vanilla Armbian build, zHIVErbox build needs
 this as it onionfies the apt sources of the target system.
 This happens within
-the `customize-image.sh` which runs in a chroot environment where no system
+the `customize-image.sh` script which runs in a chroot environment where no
-serices like `tor` can be installed or started.
-So `tor.service` needs to be
+system serices like `tor` can be installed or started.
+So `tor.service` needs
-running on the build system already before the build process is started.
+to be running on the build system already before the build process is started.

 ## Checkout the zHIVErbox fork of Armbian
 ```